 The Tsugaru Iwaki Skyline is one of the most challenging drives on Earth.
 Located in the northern Tōhoku region of Japan, this road with 66 hairpin turns will make you carsick just looking at it.
 This scenic toll road goes from the foot of Mt.
 Iwaki up to the eighth station, at 1.247m (4,091ft) above the sea level.
 It’s one of the most hairpinned roads in the world.

-There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.
+It’s a difficult road, with uncountable turns and twists.
 If you love long, windy roads that stretch out to great altitudes, you’ll be a huge fan of this road up to this volcano.
 Along with the breathtaking views from the top of the mountain is the near endless riding thrill provided by the road itself.